dapinedo/R/docs/index.md

 1. introduction to data in R
 2. <a href="https://rpubs.com/odenipinedo/exploratory-data-analysis-in-R" target="_blank" rel="noopener noreferrer">exploratory data analysis in R</a>
 3. modeling with data in the tidyverse
-4. correlation and regression in R
+4. <a href="https://rpubs.com/odenipinedo/correlation-and-regression-in-R" target="_blank" rel="noopener noreferrer">correlation and regression in R</a>
 5. multiple and logistic regression in R
 6. foundations of inference
 7. <a href="https://rpubs.com/odenipinedo/foundations-of-probability-in-R" target="_blank" rel="noopener noreferrer">foundations of probability in R</a>